hasham-tdl/driver-sleepiness-detection/README.md

 # **Driver Sleepiness Detection App 😴🚗**

 A real-time desktop app to detect driver sleepiness and yawning using facial landmarks, powered by OpenCV, Dlib, and Kivy.
+Currently using only mp4 to detect faces.
+WORK IN PROGRESS

 ---